 A representative sample is collected at the vessel’s fuel manifold.
 The importance of proper sampling cannot be over-emphasised.
 Analysis results are only as good as the samples submitted.
 The VPS 2-part Instruction Manual that is enclosed in the VPS Sampling Kit provides full information on procedures and documentation requirements.

 Bunker fuel samples should be submitted to the laboratory for testing as soon as possible after the bunkering operation is completed.

-VPS’s Control Tower Integrated System (CTIS) online shipping tool is now available to clients.
+VPS’s Samplogic online complimentary shipping tool is available to clients.
 This is designed to offer booking of bunker fuel sample collection, generate the required shipping documents and to track the delivery status of the submitted bunker sample.
-To access CTIS, VPS customers should visit the website at http://services.v-p-s.com/ctis/.
+To access CTIS, VPS customers should visit the website at http://samplogic.v-p-s.com/

 In situations where there is limited access to the internet, customers can continue to refer to the VPS Air Courier Directory for contact details of the air courier companies for pickups.

 Upon arrival at any of the VPS laboratories, fuel analysis is performed according to the client’s fuel purchasing specification, usually to ISO 8217 requirements.
 The full battery of tests is normally completed within 24 hours.

 Technical advisory and release of the FQT results